sendgrid/docs/content/docs/ui/managing-contacts/email-address-validation.md

 <call-out>

-“Email Address Validation Access” will be visibible to Email API Pro and Premier plans only.
+“Email Address Validation Access” will be visible to Email API Pro and Premier plans only.

 </call-out>